draganavucic/Images-and-Waves/README.md

 Desktop MVC application developed in C# and C++.
 Folder *MMS* contains Visual Studio source code and *MMSSetup* folder contains Setup for the application installation.

-First use of this application is image processing.
+The first use of this application is image processing.
 This part contains:

   - Loading image, saving image
   - Image filters (safe and unsafe code): RGB channels, Sharpen, Gamma
   - Histograms
   - Changing image to 8bit bitmap (256 colors)
-  - Undo and redo actions, as well as reseting
+  - Undo and redo actions, as well as resetting
   - Downsampling images by RGB channels
   - Compressing and decompressing images by Shannon-Fano algorithm
   - Special effects: Pixelate, Edge enhance

-Second use is processing wave files:
+The second use is processing wave files:

   - Loading wave file
   - Sampling wave file
   - Concatenation of wave files

-Details and images of each feature can be found in [user guide][guide] in Serbian language on Github.
+Details and images of each feature can be found in [user guide][guide] in the Serbian language on Github.

 ## Application

-For code implementation of previously mentioned algorithms C# and C++ were used.
-For image filters, safe (C#) and unsafe (C++) codes are written, so that comparation in execution speed can be noticed.
+For code implementation of previously mentioned algorithms, C# and C++ were used.
+For image filters, safe (C#) and unsafe (C++) codes are written, so that comparison in execution speed can be noticed.

-Original image and results after applying *Sharpen* filter with 3x3, 5x5 and 7x7 matrices are showen on the image below:
+Original image and results after applying *Sharpen* filter with 3x3, 5x5 and 7x7 matrices are shown on the image below:

 ![alt tag](https://imgur.com/n6Lwu5K.png)